Hercules and the Conquest of Atlantis: Plot

-Though welcomed at first, Ismene discovers that she has been selected for sacrifice: a prophecy foretells that if she is not killed Atlantis and its population will be destroyed.
+Though welcomed at first, Ismene discovers that she has been selected for sacrifice: a prophecy foretells that if she is not killed, Atlantis and its population will be destroyed.
 The death of Proteus has already stripped Atlantis of its protective fog that keeps it unseen by the outside world.
 Ismene is recaptured and taken for execution.
 Antinea denies all knowledge of Androcles; his memory has been taken away and he is hidden from his friends.
 During a celebration, Hercules discovers that children are selected and taken away from their parents for an unknown reason.

 Things fall into place when Hercules and his companions not only rescue Ismene but a large group of prisoners in a pit.
 The rescued prisoners explain that children are taken to a special stone that either transforms them either into blond supermen or disfigures the weak ones who are then placed in the pit.
 A priest explains that the stone is made from the blood of Uranus.
-The power of Uranus's stone has created Antinea an invincible army of black-uniformed blond supermen with which she plans to conquer the world.
+The power of Uranus's stone has created for Antinea an invincible army of black-uniformed blond supermen with which she plans to conquer the world.

 The rescued prisoners attack Antinea's palace but all are killed by her army.
 Hercules confronts Antinea and begins battling with her soldiers, but he falls into a pit where he is reunited with Hylas.
 Hercules and Hylas escape, and Hercules tells his son to flee the island while Hercules attempts to destroy the stone of Uranus.

-Hylas finds Timoteo, who says Ismene and Androcles are to be sacrificed by being tied to a ship that will be sent ablaze then adrift.
+Hylas finds Timoteo, who says Ismene and Androcles are to be sacrificed by being tied to a ship that will be sent ablaze then set adrift.
 Hylas and Timoteo stop the soldiers and save Ismene and Androcles as the four of them flee the island on the same ship.
 The high priest of Uranus tells Hercules the stone can be destroyed by the rays of the sun.
 Hercules smashes a hole into the top of the stone's cave and flees.
 Hercules swims out to the ship, as the sun's rays finally strike the stone, causing Atlantis to erupt in explosions and be destroyed.